The missed opportunity for NHS reform

 facing general practice – the unacceptable service which too many GPs

-the extent to which GPs refer their patients to cancer specialists.
-The King's
+extent to which GPs refer their patients to cancer specialists.
+The King's Fund

-Fund told the MPs that GPs' new role under the reforms could "help to
+told the MPs that GPs' new role under the reforms could "help to reduce such

-reduce such variations, through more effective peer engagement".
+variations, through more effective peer engagement".
+Presumably that's a

-Presumably that's a euphemism for doctors spotting that some of their
+euphemism for doctors spotting that some of their colleagues are repeatedly

 Pickles’ council bashing stirs Tory revolt